 Look beyond traditional views and develop new ways of thinking about the effects of crime, its impact on individuals and societies and how we respond to it.

-As you progress you'll focus your studies, choosing optional modules to develop your expertise.
-In your final year you'll undertake independent research leading to a 10,000-word dissertation.
+As you progress you'll focus your studies, choosing option modules to develop your expertise.
+In your final year you'll undertake independent research leading to a 10,000-word Dissertation.

 In addition to the above you will also need to complete our online Academic Integrity module.